ReactPoland/React-Convention-Book/text/909_React_Convention.md

 }
 ```

 The __start__ is a number of order in the __dashboardItems__ array.
-The __end__ variable is an order number of a dropped-on-the-item div (the id of an item that a user dropped on the dragged item).
+The __end__ property is an order number of a dropped-on-the-item div (the id of an item that a user dropped on the dragged item).
 We map over all the items in our array and based on the dragging data (start and end) we create a new array called __newDashboardItems__.
 Rest of the code shall be self-explained.

 ```